treese41528/treese41528.github.io/_pages/about.md

 ---

 <p>
-Hello, my name is Timothy Reese.
-I am a Visiting Assistant Professor of Statistics at Purdue University.
+Hello, my name is Timothy Reese, and I am an Assistant Professor of Practice in the Statistics Department at Purdue University.
+My research lies at the intersection of statistical modeling, machine learning, and practical applications in health and movement sciences.
-The focus of my research is the utilization and development of class-binarization tools for efficient and interpretable large scale multi-class classification algorithms.
+I am particularly interested in developing tools for efficient and interpretable large-scale multi-class classification algorithms, leveraging class-binarization approaches.
-Large scale classification is a fundamental problem in statistics and for the development of a AI systems.
-The class-binarization approach to multi-class classification incorporates a structured modeling framework for an interpretable decision process.
-These structured models form a rich class of models capable of exploting the dependency sturcture inherent to large scale classification problems.
+These methods provide a structured modeling framework for decision-making, capable of exploiting the dependency structures inherent in large-scale classification problems.
-The class-binarization approach further allows for a great reduction in the complexity of large scale problems by reducing the number of decisions to be logarithmic in the number of categories.
-The current focus of my research is on the efficient incorporation of partial external taxonomic information with a latent structure learning process.
+By reducing the number of decisions to logarithmic complexity, these models offer a balance between computational efficiency and interpretability.

+In addition to this work, I am exploring applications of motion modeling in Tai Chi and healthcare.
+My projects aim to develop AI-supported tools for physical health, focusing on motion analysis, generative modeling, and interactive platforms for learning Tai Chi and similar practices.
+These efforts are geared toward enhancing accessibility and promoting wellness, particularly for older adults.
 </p>

 <p>
 I earned my Ph.D in Statistics from Purdue University at West Lafayatete, Indiana a MS. Degree in Applied Mathematics from California State University of Northridge and a dual BS degree in Mathematics and Computer Science from California State University of Northridge.
-My research intrests include large scale classification, latent models, generative models, missing data problems, interpretable AI, and dimension reduction.
+My research interests include large scale classification, latent models, generative models, missing data problems, interpretable AI, and dimension reduction.
 I have teaching experience in introductory statistics and mathematics courses.
 In addition to teaching standard courses I along with my with my colleague Wenbin Zhu provided an accelerated Deep Learning tutorial seminar to the students of Huzhou teachers college in Huzhou, China.
 </p>